Same-sex marriages (SSM) and civil

 "States may not discriminate with regards to the right to marry and found a family on the basis of sexual orientation or gender identity.
 "That obligation is clear in international law.
 This means that marriage should be available to same-sex couples in Northern Ireland, just as it is now in England and Wales and will shortly be in Scotland. ...
 With politicians continuing to block equality, it is now inevitable that same-sex couples in Northern Ireland will take a legal challenge on the basis of inferior treatment with regards to the right to marry and found a family."
 1

-Webmaster's comment [Bias alert]:
+Webmaster's comment in 2014 [Bias alert]:

 With three out of three attempts having failed to proceed with marriage equality, it would seem that the courts are the best option now available to the LGBT community.
-Otherwise, couples will be denied the status, respect, and stability that is associated with marriage.
+Otherwise, couples will continue to be denied the status, respect, and stability that is associated with marriage.
 Also, the UK would end up with couples changing status from married to not married just by crossing one of its internal borders.

 With England, Wales and Scotland having achieved marriage equality, and with all other major English-speaking countries having done the same (except for Australia and parts of the United States) it seems inevitable that Northern Ireland will soon achieve marriage equality perhaps through the legislature or more likely via the judicial path which has proven to be very successful in the U.S.